slavakurilyak/awesome-ai-agents/README.md

 # Awesome List of AI Agents

-This project tracks the latest agentic AI developments and provides a list of 100+ resources
+This project tracks the latest agentic AI projects and provides a list of 100+ resources, curated by Slava Kurilyak

-This list was created and updated by: Slava Kurilyak

-Want to see more agentic AI content from me?
+Want to see more agentic AI content from Slava?

 1. Follow me on Github at [@slavakurilyak](https://github.com/slavakurilyak)
 2. Follow me on X at [@slavakurilyak](https://twitter.com/slavakurilyak)